minio/docs/source/developers/transforms-with-object-lambda.rst

 Restart MinIO to apply the changes.

-You can also configure Object Lambda with the MinIO Client :mc-cmd:`mc` command line tool.
+Alternatively, configure Object Lambda with the :ref:`MinIO Client <minio-client>` command line tool.
 For more information, see :ref:`minio-server-envvar-object-lambda-webhook`.

 Trigger From an Application